parafields/parafields/paper.md

 # Acknowledgments

-The authors thank all contributors of the dune-randomfield project for their valueable contributions that are now part of the parafields-core library.
+The authors thank all contributors of the dune-randomfield project for their valuable contributions that are now part of the parafields-core library.
 Dominic Kempf is employed by the Scientific Software Center of Heidelberg University which is funded as part of the Excellence Strategy of the German Federal and State Governments.
 Ole Klein's work is supported by the federal ministry of education and research of Germany (Bundesministerium für Bildung und Forschung) and the ministry of science, research